learosema/webpack-helloworld/README.md

-This is a minimal Webpack example with hot reload.
+This is a simple Webpack example with hot reload.
 To start the development server, type:

     npm install